 - Drag the tdAbletonPackage component into your project from Palette>TDAbleton

-- On the Utilities parameter page, pick which Ableton Live Install you want to install the system on.
+- On the Utilities parameter page, use the Ableton Live Install menu to pick which Live version you want to install the system on.

 - Click Install.